 I sat next to a woman at a brunch spot in San Francisco over the weekend and overheard her talking about her breakfast — as I stuffed my face with crepes and eggs Benedict, I glanced at her (distinctly more balanced) plate of pancakes, a huge pile of egg whites, and a latte.
 We ended up chatting about our food and our diets, and she introduced a concept that was totally new to me: IIFYM.
 The meaning?
 "If It Fits Your Macros."

 Because I love the concept of counting macros (and ensuring you're getting the right kind of calories), I needed to know more.
-After a brief chat, I dove into some research (said search resulted in some pretty entertaining IIFYM memes) — here's what we know so far.
+After a brief chat, I dove into some research — here's what you need to know.

 Essentially, the IIFYM diet allows you to eat whatever you want, so long as it fits your macronutrient proportions.
-You have to first figure out what your macro proportions are, based on your height, weight, activity level, and goals.
+But let's take a moment to define macoronutrients: they are fat, protein, carbohydrates — the major nutrients that make up the human diet.
+You have to first figure out what your macro proportions are, based on your height, weight, activity level, and goals — like losing fat or gaining muscle.
 From there, you can input your food into an app — the woman I spoke to was using MyFitnessPal.
 She mentioned that through this counting and the app, it was easy for her to indulge in things like pancakes but still stay on target for her goals.

 In theory, this sounds incredible: eat whatever you want, without gaining weight.
 There is a catch, though.
 The type of food you consume will still affect how you feel.
 Are you going to feel awesome getting your macros from a diet entirely consisting of pizza?
 Probably not.
 The idea isn't to incessantly indulge, but rather to give you the power to create a sustainable, enjoyable diet while making progress toward your fitness or weight-loss goals.